-- Rate Harmonization, other than that pursuant to a prior OEB decision - Disposition of the balance of Account 1555 Smart Meter Capital Costs, Sub-Account Stranded Meter Net Book Value - Changes to revenue-to-cost ratios, other than pursuant to a prior OEB decision - Loss Factor Changes - Establishing or changing Specific Service Charges - Loss Carry Forward Adjustments to PILs/Taxes - Disposition of Group 2 Deferral and Variance Accounts - Loss of Customer Load
+- Rate Harmonization, other than that pursuant to a prior OEB decision - Changes to revenue-to-cost ratios, other than pursuant to a prior OEB decision

+- Loss Factor Changes - Establishing or changing Specific Service Charges - Any requests for approval that require a new or further prudence review for a cost component of an approved revenue requirement such as long-term debt rates, pension and other post-employment benefit (OPEB) costs, or PILs/Taxes - Disposition of Group 2 Deferral and Variance Accounts - Loss of Customer Load

-These items are to be addressed, if applicable, in the distributor's next cost of service application.
-The exclusions above also apply to the Annual IR Index plan.
+These items are expected to be addressed, if applicable, in the distributor's next cost of service application.
 Distributors seeking adjustments that are inconsistent with OEB policy should consider whether one of the other rate-setting options is more appropriate.
-As indicated in the Handbook, distributors filing under the Annual IR Index plan must file a separate, stand-alone application for the review and disposition of any Group 2 Deferral and Variance Accounts.
+As indicated in the Handbook, distributors filing under the Annual IR Index plan must file a separate, stand-alone application for the review and disposition of any Group 2 DVAs.